jthlim/jeff-phrasing/README.md

 as: `I really doesn't wanted`.

-This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn.
+This phrasing dictionary automatically matches tenses and verb forms, which makes it easier to learn because there's less to remember.
 With the key-space freed up, extra flexibility has been added to enable more expressive phrases.

 Some examples of single stroke phrases:
 * `SWRGT`: `I go to`